Immunotherapy Treatment Options and Information

-"Immunotherapy, or a regimen of "allergy shots," is a treatment designed to alter patients' immune system responses to substances they are allergic by exposing them to small amounts of the allergen and gradually increasing the exposure over a long period of time."
+Synopsis: Immunotherapy or a regimen of allergy shots is treatment designed to alter the immune system responses to substances they are allergic to.

 There is no cure for most life-threatening allergies so, for the majority of severe allergy sufferers, avoidance of the specific allergens that trigger their reactions and being prepared to treat those that occur with an immediate shot of epinephrine are the only options.